gambtho/container-assist-js/docs/tool-standardization-guide.md

 ## Overview: The Golden Path Pattern

 The Golden Path pattern is our standardized approach for implementing tools in the MCP ecosystem.
-It ensures consistent behavior, improved maintainability, and better developer experience across all tools.
+All tools in this codebase have been migrated to follow this pattern, ensuring consistent behavior, improved maintainability, and better developer experience.

+**Migration Status: ✅ COMPLETE** - All 15+ tools now use standardized helpers

 ### Key Principles